Hamid Ghandehari: Career at the University of Utah

 Another research focus of the Ghandehari lab is development of nano-scale poly(amidoamine) (PAMAM) dendrimers that could be administered orally instead of intravenously administration.
-One specific design is the conjugation of N-acetyl-L-cysteine (NAC) to PAMAM dendrimers to form dendrimer-NACs (D-NACs), which has have anti-inflammatory properties relevant to treating acetaminophen poisoning and cerebral palsy.
+One specific design is the conjugation of N-acetyl-L-cysteine (NAC) to PAMAM dendrimers to form dendrimer-NACs (D-NACs), which have anti-inflammatory properties relevant to treating acetaminophen poisoning and cerebral palsy.
 Therefore, an orally bioavailable form could be useful in medicine.
 The Ghandehari lab found that the use of Capmul, a penetration enhancer recognized as Generally Regarded as Safe by the FDA, with D-NAC, increased oral bioavailability.

 Ghadehari’s lab has done research to shown that altering properties of silica nanoparticles (NPs), such as porosity, shape, and surface modifications, can alter how toxic the silica NP is to specific cell types.
 This indicates that silica NPs can be designed to be intentionally toxic to some cell types without harming other cells.
 This research was then built on conducted using hollow mesoporous silica NPs synthesized with a silica core etched with sodium carbonate, and coated with a disulfide-based silica shell that is sensitive to glutathione (GSH).
 These NPs have controlled degradation (bulk and surface) properties under physiological conditions with the presence of GSH.
 The NPs were then loaded with an anticancer drug, doxorubicin, and incubated with different cell types, such as breast cancer epithelial cell, macrophages, and fibroblast, to study about the NPs uptake and toxicity profile.
 The size of the cavity is tunable in order to control the rate of drug release.
 His lab also published a study focused onstudied the influence of gold NPs’ core size, shape (rod versus sphere), and surface properties (extent of PEGlylation) on cellular uptake, adsorption of protein and toxicity when treated with human prostate cancer cells.
 The studies study suggested that by customizing its their properties, each type of gold NPs is promising for different applications.
 For example, rod-shaped gold NPs are suited for targeting tumor ablation while spherical gold NPs are better suited for drug delivery.